aguilarlleyda/household_size_and_income/README.md

 # Do wealthier people share a roof with more or less people?
 A study of household size and income in the city of Barcelona
 Data analysis and visualization project relating household size and income in the city of Barcelona

+Sometimes we hear people say that only rich people can afford forming a family.
+But many of us have also heard that in developed countries, it's often people with less resources that have more children.
+That last thing could be due to different reasons, like prioritizing children over career or less knowledge or access to birth control methods.
+Be as it may, it looks like there may not be a unidirectional relationship between economic status and number of children.
+To dig deeper into this issue, I explored data from the city of Barcelona, which also happens to be the best town in the World.